 GRACE DE LA LUNA HOME (1988--) [bays 17 / 18]

-[The text is my 1994 after-visit recollection of the experience of the house - necesarily edited]
+[This text is my 1994 after-visit recollection of the experience of the house]

 A weirdly childlike house, more like a story than a ‘real place’, but concrete, sensational, complex and rational, constructionally proficient and marvellously ‘crafted’ - using things as needed yet always so straightforwardly they invariably show the beauty of their presence: objects as industrial as De Loods itself and others of ‘luxurious uselessness’.